Polinden/GiveMeTempSMS/README.md

 A friend of mine has got a countryside house.
 He wants to control a boiler, especially in winter.
-But the house is distant and not covered by Internet.
+But the house is distant and Internet is not provided.
-So we designed a device which replies on a code SMS with required information.
+So we designed a device which replies on a code SMS with requested information.
 In my friends' case, with temperature measured.

 ## INGREDIENTS